0duda/Lung-Cancer-Classification/README.md

 ### Responsible AI
 - **Use Case:** Academic and research purposes only
-- **Clinical Disclaimer:** This is NOT a clinical diagnostic tool and should not be used for patient diagnosis without proper medical supervision
+- **Clinical Disclaimer:** This is not a clinical diagnostic tool and should not be used for patient diagnosis without proper medical supervision
 - **Transparency:** All technical choices, preprocessing steps, and model parameters are fully documented
 - **Reproducibility:** Controlled environment with version-controlled dependencies